allyn8444/react-portfolio-practice/README.md

-# React Vite Portfolio Practice
+# React Vite Portfolio

 ![MIT License](https://img.shields.io/badge/license-MIT-blue)

 A personal portfolio project using React Vite.
-This serves as the final output for CC201.
+This serves as the final output for CC201 (Intro to Computing).

 ## Description